sysmulch/docs/docs/moodle-installation-cloud-server.md

     - Under Database Settings:
         - Host server: `localhost`
         - Database: `moodle`
-        - User: the username you created in Step 4.6
+        - User: the username you created earlier
-        - Password: the password you created in Step 4.6
+        - Password: the password you created earlier
     - For Tables Prefix, choose `mdl_`

 1. At the Environment Checks stage, check if any elements required for Moodle are not installed.
 Follow the instructions to install them.